Galphaa/dotfiles/README.md

 # dotfiles
-This is my dotfiles which helps me to boos my productivity ( .vim .bashrc  .tmux.conf .zshrc)
+This is my dotfiles which helps me to boost my productivity ( .vim .bashrc  .tmux.conf .zshrc)